jeffc222/Chronic_Condition_Trends_BRFSS_Project/README.md

 * Organized separate tabs for each condition to simplify analysis
 * Created **pivot tables** for trend summaries and internal validation
 * Handled Florida's missing 2021 data by adjusting averaging logic
+* A bar chart was made to show the absolute value difference between 2022 and 2012

 [View spreadsheet and notes](work/sheets)